-4 reasons why automation won’t replace you 🤖🧑
+4 reasons why workflow automation won’t take your job

 A lot has been written about how automation will increasingly threaten the work done by professionals and other knowledge workers, in the same way that it has replaced manufacturing workers on the assembly line.
 So is spread of automation software a threat to your job?